-8 Vicarious liability
+8.1.
+Vicarious liability

-On 25 June 2013, ERRA introduced the concept of vicarious liability into whistleblowing law.
-It imposes vicarious liability on an employer for detriments, on grounds that a worker made a protected disclosure, by other workers on that first worker.
+In June 2013, the Enterprise Regulatory and Reform Act introduced the concept of vicarious liability into whistleblowing law.
+It imposes vicarious liability on an employer for detriments, on grounds that a worker made a protected disclosure, by other workers on that first worker

 This reverses a loophole in the original drafting of the whistleblowing legislation, and brings vicarious liability for whistleblowing into line with the position regarding discrimination under the Equality Act 2010.